 .qto3settings file under the same directory

-as the project file if you are working with a project file.
-Later the export settings of
+as the currently open project file if you are working with a project file.
+When you open the exporter later,

 If you don’t want to use preview, uncheck Preview checkbox in the lower right corner of the window.
 For example, you might want to uncheck it to avoid waiting for updating 3D objects in the scene for each export settings update,

-Scene - World Settings... menu entry to open the dialog.
+Scene - Scene Settings... menu entry to open the dialog.

-Size in 3D world that corresponds to the map canvas width.
+Size (width) in 3D world that corresponds to the map canvas width.
 The default value is 100.

 Vertical exaggeration factor.
 This value affects terrain shape and z positions of all vector 3D objects.
 This also affects 3D object height of some object types with volume.
 Object types to be affected:Point : Cylinder, Cube, ConePolygon : Extruded